Why Elderberry Syrup?

 What the heck is an elderberry, and can I eat it?
 Elderberries look like tiny dry clusters of blueberries on big, bushy shrubs.
 The commonly used medicinal varieties are the black and blue species found in North America, Sambucus nigra and Sambucus mexicana.
 Elderberries are a natural remedy that can boost your immune system, offering broad-spectrum support against a wide range of germs.
 They're supportive of the lungs, the immune system, and the cardiovascular system.
 And the tastiest way to take your elderberries is long-simmered into a syrup, with other tasty herbs and spices.
 Intrigued?
 Let us guide you through making your own winter kitchen delight! 🍇 🥄

-Follow these simple steps to make your own elderberry syrup:
+Gather your ingredients and follow the simple steps below to make your own elderberry syrup.

 How to Use Elderberry Syrup